 Gran Vía 21 is one of Madrid's most recognisable addresses, and the skybar perched above it operates in a category that the city has developed carefully over the past decade: the destination rooftop with genuine food and drink ambitions.
 Arriving via the building's upper floors, visitors step out to a panorama that sweeps across the Centro district's Belle Époque rooflines toward the Sierra de Guadarrama on clear days.
 The visual weight of that approach is not incidental.
 Venues at this altitude in Madrid are framing an occasion before the first drink arrives.

-Picalagartos Skybar & Restaurant sits at the junction between two segments of the Madrid dining scene: the high-format tasting-menu restaurants that dominate Spain's critical conversation, and the more sociable, occasion-led venues where the setting carries as much meaning as the plate.
+Picalagartos Skybar & Restaurant is a Modern Spanish rooftop restaurant on Gran Vía in Madrid, best suited to sociable, occasion-led dining where the setting carries as much meaning as the plate.
 It is firmly in the second group, and that positioning is a deliberate choice rather than a limitation.
-Madrid's rooftop bar category has matured considerably since the mid-2010s, moving from simple terraces with average cocktails toward spaces that invest in trained bar programs and kitchen output with real ambition.
+Madrid's rooftop bar category has matured considerably since the mid-2010s, moving from simple terraces toward spaces that invest in trained bar programs and kitchen output.

 The Occasion Frame: Why Altitude Changes the Meal